Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations

-This is accomplished with a trusted external device (TED) that combines a microphone for audio recording and a Teensy microcontroller that adds the UAP to the audio in real time.
-Using this device, we show how two people can have a VoIP conversation that fools the ASR model (and thus the mass surveillance system itself) of a high privileged eavesdropper.
-We also show that our solution can be used for different popular VoIP applications (Skype and Zoom), speakers, and for data of any length.
-Moreover, we demonstrate that our UAP is transferable between two state-of-the-art ASR models (Deep Speech and Kaldi).
-By publishing our code and experimental setup~\cite{ourCode}, we hope to support individuals and groups that aim to protect themselves in the digital age, where privacy has become a luxury.
+This is accomplished with a trusted external device (TED) that combines a microphone and a Teensy microcontroller that adds the UAP to the audio in real time.
+Using the TED, we show how two people can have a VoIP conversation that fools the ASR model (and thus the mass surveillance system itself) of a high privileged eavesdropper.
+We also show that our solution can be used for different popular VoIP applications (Skype, Zoom, Slack, and Google Meet), speakers, and audio length.
+The results show the feasibility of our framework as a privacy protection solution in the real world.
+By publishing our code, experimental setup, and audio records \cite{ourCode}, we hope to provide a solution for individuals and groups that wish to protect themselves in the digital age, where privacy has become a luxury.